-If the family moves to a new unit, MDOC will perform a new annual reexamination of income and family composition.
+If the family moves to a new unit, Commerce or Field Agency will perform a new annual reexamination.

-MDOC may schedule an annual reexamination for completion prior to the anniversary date for administrative purposes.
+Commerce also may schedule an annual reexamination for completion prior to the anniversary date for administrative purposes.

 Notification of and Participation in the Annual Reexamination Process